gcordova19/MCV_CNN_framework/Detection/Readme.md

 * to download the pretrained model weights on coco you can use this script download_pretrained_MRCNN_COCO.sh

-The following sections showing how the code can be used in general
+The following sections showing how the code can be used in general but you can just focus on training section right now, I think we can do evaluation (calculate mAP) in easier way than the mentioned below

 # Training the model